latitudesh/examples/user-data/private-network/README.md

 ### Requirements:
 * Create a VLAN by going to Networking -> Private networks.
 Write down the VID value.
-* Replace the `vid` variable in the script with the VID of the VLAN to which you want the server to be added.
+* Replace the `<VID>` variable in the script with the VID of the VLAN to which you want the server to be added.
 * Replace the `subnet_address` variable with a private IP for internal communication.